awjlogan/emon32-fw/README.md

 All peripheral drivers are in header/source pairs named **driver_\<PERIPHERAL\>**.
 For example, the ADC driver is in **driver_ADC.\***.
 If you are porting to a new microcontroller, you will need to provide implementations of all the functions exposed in **driver_\<PERIPHERAL\>.h** and any internal functions within **driver_\<PERIPHERAL\>.c**.
 If your microcontroller does not support a particular function (for example, it doesn't have a DMA), then either no operation or an alternative must be provided.

 You will also need to ensure that the vendor's headers are included and visible to the compiler.

-### Hosted testing

-There are tests available to run on local system (tested on macOS and Linux), rather than on a physical device, for some functions.
-These are in _./tests_.
-In that folder, run `make all` to build the tests.
-These allow for development on a faster system with better debug options.
-The firmware is structured to remove, as far as possible, direct calls to hardware.
-Do note that some functions will not behave identically.
-For example, in the configuration menu terminal entry may be different to that through a UART.

 ## Acknowledgements